 I finally called Logitech support on November 2nd to resolve the issue after 2 hour call with customer services person (**) it come to conclusion that camera is defective and I really did not have good experience with type of services provided to me, after that when I was checking review of the product and experience about other people and I found out it is similar experience what I have.
 Here I am attaching that website for your review: **.

-At the end of call I ask Adam Irvin that if he can have his supervisor call me following day because I really like to discuss returning of this product after reading other people experience I do not want to invest in product which west my time troubleshooting every week and provided him 3 different time block of my availability and his answer was that his supervisor is so busy that he will call me when he will have time and in fact he never call me so finally called back yesterday and customer service representative have send me return label.
+At the end of call I ask ** that if he can have his supervisor call me following day because I really like to discuss returning of this product after reading other people experience.
+I do not want to invest in product which waste my time troubleshooting every week and provided him 3 different time block of my availability and his answer was that his supervisor is so busy that he will call me when he will have time and in fact he never call me.
+So finally called back yesterday and customer service representative have send me return label.

 I hope other people read this and stay away from this product.

 I left the message for CEO office and no reply at all.
 So they do not care about consumers.